 By Matilda Dennis Quaicoe

-Rice farmers in Nasarawa State in Central Nigeria, can now cultivate rice all year round – thanks to the introduction of modern rice technologies.
+Rice farmers in Nasarawa State, North-Central Nigeria, can now cultivate rice all year round – thanks to the introduction of modern rice technologies.

 Collaborators from the Water Enabler Compact of the Technologies for African Agricultural Transformation (TAAT) programme demonstrated to rice farmers how modern limited investments in water-efficient irrigation systems allow dry season cultivation.